 A small capacity toilet will require to be emptied more often than a large tank.
 For example if you are paying $50 to service your toilet and you need to empty the small capacity toilet an extra 3 or 4 times a year then over 5 years this could add up to approx. $750 – $1000 extra than servicing a larger capacity toilet.

 Don’t worry too much about working this out we can help you determine the right size toilet for your needs and this could save you thousands of dollars over the life of the unit.

 What is a portable toilet lifting system?
 A lifting system is the addition of lugs to a toilet that allow for the toilet to be lifted using hooks, ropes or chains.
 Some of our toilets offer lugs fitted to the top of the portable toilet and some provide lugs fitted to the bottom of the toilet (on the skid or base).

-Merlin Portable Toilets are the only portable toilets in Australia with a full metal top frame as part our top fitted lifting system.
+Merlin Portable Toilets are the only mobile toilets in Australia with a full metal top frame as part our top fitted lifting system.
 A top fitted lifting system is the addition of metal rods in each corner of the unit and a metal top frame and four lifting lugs attached to the skid.
 This setup allows the whole system to work together providing strength and stability to the entire unit.
 We believe it is important to have the lifting system include a full metal top frame to ensure that the four metal rods work together rather than independently and this provides the additional strength and safety to the unit.
 If there is no top frame fitted to your toilet and an operator does not apply the chains correctly to your unit or a lifting lug fails then the unit can be crushed.
 This is another reason our toilets are so popular in Australia.

 Many customers add a top fitted lifting system even if they do not intend to lift the unit with chains as it adds a metal skeleton to the frame of the unit.